 It was made at a time when the Italian film industry was struggling due to the growth of TV and the country’s horror boom had all but disappeared.
 Directors like Fulci often had trouble getting projects off the ground, and were rarely given enough money to adequately realise them.
 Fulci probably wanted to make more non-horror films, but was not allowed.
 The Touch Of Death, the only one of Fulci’s films that he wrote entirely on his own, was one half of a package deal for TV also consisting of The Ghosts Of Sodom.
 Because of the number of companies involved in producing or executive producing them, much of the money intended for the productions ended up in other hands.
+It’s really star Brett Halsey who was responsible for the film’s humorous aspect because Fulci’s original script was very serious until he and Halsey rewrote it.
 As he often did on his later films, Fulci suffered from really bad diabetes during shooting, and was further distracted when his daughter Antonella broke her arm in a motorbike accident.
 Aside from the shortage of money, Fulci was hampered even more from fully realising some scenes by equipment not always arriving at the locations, some of which the film crew were refused entry to – though they went ahead anyway and sometimes even broke in.
 The two and a half week shooting schedule was extended to three weeks as there was no way that everything could be completed otherwise.
 Then, despite Italian TV being far more relaxed about such things than that of many other countries, the film was deemed too violent and shelved until it came out on video three years later, while thereafter only video sources existed for it until the original negative was found in 2017.

 The film’s reputation as looking awful [which it no doubt did on previous releases] isn’t really justified when seeing it on the Blu-ray from 88 Films, where it’s evident that Fulci tried his best to make it look decent, right from the opening series of hand held tracking shots [though some are very smooth and some aren’t] that introduce us to Lester, sitting down to eat a lovely piece of steak in front of the TV.
 A zoom into one of his ears reminds us of who’s directing this until we are taken into the basement where a female cadaver lies on a table missing some flesh from its thigh.
 Lester enters, picks up a chainsaw and in graphic detail he chops off the arms, legs and head before slicing the body in half.
 It sounds incredibly gruesome, and I guess it is, but the fake body during the cutting is not at all convincing and none of the effects in this film come up to the quality of the ones in the glory days of the likes of The Beyond.
 A head melting in a microwave [yes, a microwave] is partly done with very obvious dissolves, and if you thought that arterial spray can only emit from areas of the body where arteries are located, then this film will prove you wrong.
 When a head is bashed in and an eye is somehow totally knocked out on to the floor, one wonders if Fulci is taking the mickey a bit here, maybe sending up his reputation as the Godfather of Gore.